JaykeMeijer/evolution/README.md

 To compile the KDTree, navigate to `evolution/datastructures/kdtree_rust` and run `maturin develop`.
 This will compile, package and install the `kdtree_rust` library in your currently active Python environment.

-If you do not want to use this, you can replace the import statement on line 7 in `evolution/beast/simulate.py` with that of the Python implementation found in `evolution/datastructures/kdtree.py`, ie:
-`from evolution.datastructures.kdtree_rust import KDTree, KDTreePoint`
+If you have not done this, the program will automatically fall back to the Python implementation, at a performance penalty.

 # TODO